xojo/XojoWars/README.md

 ## Rand ##
 A global instance of Random that you can use to generate random values.
 Or you can use Xojo.Math.RandomInt (if using Xojo 2015 Release 2).

-## Microseconds ##
+## Milliseconds ##
-A global instance of Microseconds (based off of Milliseconds) that you can use for timing.
+A global instance of milliseconds (based off of Microseconds) that you can use for timing.

 ## Globals ##
 Change kGameSeconds, kGamesToPlay for testing purposes.